32 Seashell Crafts That Evoke the Beauty of Summer

 With this craft, your DIY seashell charms will stand the test of time.
 To make a pendant, choose a good-sized shell like a mussel or a string of smaller shells.
 We like using a pastel bead cord colors for a subtle look, and brighter hues for contrast.

 These candleholders serve as an instant conversation starter full of charm.
 In a well-ventilated area, cover your work surface with newspaper to begin.
 Apply two coats of spray paint to shells, and then let them dry.
 Then form foil into crumpled "cups" for support and nestle a shell into each one.
 Continue by melting candle wax over low heat in a pot before dipping a wick tab into the wax and then sticking the wick in the center of a shell.
 Repeat this same process with other wicks and shells, before carefully pouring the remaining melted wax into shells for the finished product.
+Deep shells, such as scallops, clams, and quahogs, work best and burn the longest.

 Transform your child's beach discoveries into an adorable shell creature that they can hold onto for years to come.
 We chose small scallop and clam shells to make the koalas and long razor clams decorated with ring-top cowries for the tree.
 Use small cushions of polymer clay, which is pliable and slightly sticky, to test out various arrangements.
 To assemble, use a quick-drying glue and build heads and bodies separately.
 Before joining larger parts, use a brush to glue on smaller ones, like beads for eyes, and clay to support creatures while the glue dries.